Join us on

 1:00 pm

-Join us for a dynamic panel discussion featuring the fresh produce industry’s rising stars, including those from the Eastern Produce Council’s leadership group.
-These young professionals are innovatively shaping the future of agriculture, sustainability and distribution.
-Gain insights into the challenges and opportunities they face, their perspectives on sustainability, technology integration and consumer trends.
-Learn how the next generation is driving positive change in the world of fresh produce.
+Join us for a dynamic panel discussion featuring the fresh produce industry’s rising stars.
+These young professionals are innovatively shaping the future of agriculture, sustainability, and distribution.
+Gain insights into the challenges and opportunities they face, their perspectives on sustainability, technology integration, and consumer trends, and learn how the next generation is driving positive change in the world of fresh produce.
 Do not miss this opportunity to hear from and engage with the industry’s future leaders.

 Q&A and Closing Remarks